 Edinburgh Attractions Map

 Use this Google Map for an interactive version of our Edinburgh Map below.
-This map is color-coded with markers of what to do in Edinburgh in three days.
+It’s color-coded with markers of what to do in Edinburgh in three days.
 Day 1 is Blue; Day 2 is Purple and Day 3 is Maroon.

 More Top Things To Do in Edinburgh

-We have outlined our top picks for what to do in Edinburgh, Scotland – but there is much more to see and do.
-In addition to the above things to see in Edinburgh in 3 days, we are sharing a few more top attractions that can help you create your Best Itinerary for Scotland!
+We have outlined our top picks for what to do in Edinburgh, Scotland.
+However, there is much more to do.
+In addition to the above things to see in Edinburgh in 3 days, we are sharing additional attractions that can help you create your Best Itinerary for Scotland!

 Royal Yacht Britannia